Fresh tomatoes are roasted and then blended with chickpeas and fresh basil to make a roasted tomato hummus dip that is like sunshine in a bowl!

 After working with the basil all morning, you’d think I’d be sick of the stuff, but somehow I wasn’t.
-I was hungry, though, and I wanted something a little different for lunch, so I decided to throw together a hummus-like dip using roasted tomatoes and basil.
+I was hungry, though, and I wanted something a little different for lunch, so I decided to throw together a tomato hummus using roasted tomatoes and basil.
 And it was great, bursting with fresh, sweet tomatoes, peppery basil, and garlic–but zero added fat.

 Roasted Tomato Bean Dip

-freshly ground black pepper, dried oregano, and salt (optional)
+- freshly ground black pepper, dried oregano, and salt to taste

-2 tsp. white balsamic vinegar (or lemon juice)
+- 2 teaspoons white balsamic vinegar or lemon juice

-Preheat the oven to 400 F. Slice the tomatoes into 1/2-inch slices and place them in a large, oiled baking dish in a single layer.
+- Preheat the oven to 400 F. Slice the tomatoes into 1/2-inch slices and place them in a large, oiled (or silicon) baking dish in a single layer.
 Sprinkle each slice with garlic, using only half of the garlic.
 Add a sprinkling of black pepper, oregano, and salt to the top of each slice.
-(You can also add olive oil, but I resisted the temptation.)